 Beyond asphalt and concrete, the city will invest nearly $450,000 in transit money to increase the frequency of bus service on McDowell and Thomas roads, and add a SkySong stop to a route that includes the Phoenix Zoo and Desert Botanical Garden.

 What’s next on McDowell?Scottsdale’s McDowell Corridor shows how cities evolve, how neighborhoods and business districts are created, change and re-emerge.
 City leaders expect that story to be a strong one in the coming years, for one factor has remained constant.

 The McDowell Corridor has and continues to be a lynchpin, a crossroads that connects unique and economically significant Valley landmarks to one another.

 To the south, more than 60,000 students attend classes at Arizona State University.
 To the north, Downtown Scottsdale has emerged as one of the most diverse and dynamic city centers in the state.
-Papago Park’s stunning rock formations and cultural attractions rise to the east and to the west, the Loop 101 Freeway provides a strategic transportation link.
+Papago Park’s stunning rock formations and cultural attractions rise to the west and to the east, the Loop 101 Freeway provides a strategic transportation link.

 Connecting it all is the McDowell corridor, steeped in history and reinvigorated by millions of dollars in public and private investment.

 “I can’t help but feel optimistic about McDowell,” says Korte, “because all I see is positive stuff happening.”

 More informationA new city webpage is focused on McDowell Corridor revitalization - you can also subscribe to a monthly McDowell Revitalization e-newsletter on that page.